 - 1. The removal is for more than 10 school days in a row; or - 2.
-The student has been subjected to a series of removals that constitute a pattern because: - a.
-The series of removals total more than 10 school days in a school year; - b.
-The student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removals; - c.
-Of such additional factors as the length of each removal, the total amount of time the student has been removed, and the proximity of the removals to one another; and
+The student has been subjected to a series of removals that constitute a pattern because: - a. the series of removals total more than 10 school days in a school year; - b. the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removals; - of additional factors such as the length of each removal, the total amount of time the student has been removed, and the proximity of the removals to one another;

-Whether a pattern of removals constitutes a change of placement is determined on a case-by-case basis by the school district and, if challenged, is subject to review through due process and judicial proceedings.
+d. whether a pattern of removals constitutes a change of placement is determined on a case-by-case basis by the school district and, if challenged, is subject to review through due process and judicial proceedings.